-In practice, in the presence of an independent asset manager, banks usually delegate their know-your customer duties to the said manager and rely on his or her indications for anti-money laundering purposes.
+In practice, in the presence of an independent asset manager, banks usually delegate their KYC duties to said manager and rely on his or her indications for anti-money laundering purposes.

-On 1 June 2018, the Federal Council opened up a consultation procedure on the revision of the AMLA.
-The purpose of this revision was to reflect the outcome of the latest FATF review of the Swiss AML framework.
-Among other things, the initial draft provided for the extension of due diligence obligations to advisory services related to the setting up, management and administration of offshore companies and trusts, regardless of the absence of any pure financial intermediation activity (ie, services involving financial transactions or an activity of a corporate body of an offshore company).
-However, such extension of the scope of AMLA obligations to client advisors was challenged in the course of the deliberations at the level of the Parliament and is no longer included in the final draft of the AMLA adopted on 19 March 2021 (due to enter into force in the second half of 2021).
+On 1 January 2023, the new AMLA entered into force.
+The purpose of this revision was to reflect the outcome of the latest Financial Action Task Force review of the Swiss AML framework.
 In a nutshell, the main changes focus, inter alia, on the verification of the information provided on the identity of the beneficial owner against reliable sources and on the requirement to periodically review the KYC information provided by clients.
-Further, the final draft provides for the removal of the 20-day period during which the regulatory body is to review the reporting made by the financial intermediary and revert, as the case may be.
+It also introduced a statutory definition of the concept of 'reasonable grounds to suspect money laundering or terrorism financing', which triggers a reporting duty, thereby in substance codifying the prior practice.
+Further, the new AMLA provides for the removal of the 20-day period during which the regulatory body is to review the reporting made by the financial intermediary and revert, as the case may be.
 This last point aims to allow the regulatory body to prioritise the filings and treat them in a more efficient manner.
-The final draft is still subject to a voluntary popular referendum period expiring on 8 July 2021.
-The entry into force of the revised AMLA is not expected before the end of 2021/beginning of 2022.